Willie-Conway/Meta-Frontend-Capstone-Project/README.md

 ## Acknowledgements
-🙏Thanks to the Meta team for the guidance throughout this capstone project.
+🙏🏿Thanks to the Meta team for the guidance throughout this capstone project.
 Special thanks to 🍋Little Lemon for providing the project scenario.